opentimestamps/opentimestamps-client/README.md

 * Python3

-While OpenTimestamps can *create* timestamps without a local Bitcoin node, to *verify* timestamps you need a local Bitcoin Core node (a pruned node is fine).
+While OpenTimestamps can *create* timestamps without a local Bitcoin node, to *verify* timestamps you traditionally need a local Bitcoin Core node (a pruned node is fine).
+As of the lite-client support added in `headers.py`, you can alternatively verify against a small local archive of Bitcoin block headers (~70 MB total for the whole chain) — see "Offline / lite verification" below.

 ## Installation